 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-If you can’t see your loved ones in-person for the holidays, these virtual Friendsgiving and Thanksgiving ideas are perfect for celebrating with friends, family, and those you love.
+If you can’t see your loved ones in-person for the holidays, these virtual Thanksgiving ideas and Friendsgiving ideas are perfect for celebrating with friends, family, and those you love.

 1. Gratitude Slideshow